fp-cybrilla/fp-cybrilla.github.io/content/payments/nach.md

 #### 3. Check the mandate status

-Use the [get mandate api](https://fintechprimitives.com/api/#fetch-a-mandate) to fetch the details about the mandate. `mandate_status` field represent the status of the mandate.
+Use the [FPDocs, get mandate api](https://fintechprimitives.com/api/#fetch-a-mandate) to fetch the details about the mandate. `mandate_status` field represent the status of the mandate.
 Mandates in `APPROVED` status can be used to debit money.

 ### Testing

-You can use the [simulation api](https://fintechprimitives.com/api/#post-mandate-simulation) to move the mandate into different states to help you during the integration process.
+You can use the [FPDocs, simulation api](https://fintechprimitives.com/api/#post-mandate-simulation) to move the mandate into different states to help you during the integration process.
 For example, use the following json to simulate the mandate to `APPROVED` state.

 ```json
 {